There are several public registers that may be useful for identifying the asset position of another party prior to enforcement.

 The bailiff is not allowed to request information from the presumed debtor’s employer.

-Public bodies may only disclose the address of the debtor, the identity and address of his or her employer, or all third-party debtors or custodians of liquid or payable amounts, and a list of real estate assets.
+Public bodies may only disclose the address of the debtor, the identity and address of their employer, or all third-party debtors or custodians of liquid or payable amounts, and a list of real estate assets.

 Organisations authorised by French law to hold deposit accounts may only disclose whether one or more accounts, joint accounts or merged accounts have been opened in the name of the debtor, and where the accounts are held.